 Job market in Saudi Arabia

 Remuneration packages in Saudi Arabia for highly skilled workers are competitive when compared to those offered in the wider Gulf region.
 Added to the incentive of a tax-free salary, benefits can also include accommodation, health insurance, transport and education allowances, and annual flight tickets home.
-Expats will also find that their hard-earned salaries will go further, as the Kingdom offers a lower cost of living than many of its regional neighbours.
+Expats will also find that their hard-earned salaries will go further, as Saudi Arabia has a lower cost of living than many of its regional neighbours.

 Discrimination is widespread when it comes to wages and benefits in Saudi Arabia, though.
 Western expats generally earn higher salaries than their Asian counterparts, even with similar qualifications and experience.